 Back to: ACCOUNTING, TAX, & REPORTING

-Book Value Per Common Share Definition
+How is Book Value Per Share Used?

 The book value per common share is a historical accounting measure that uses the formula below to determine the value of the shareholders in the company.
 The measure is given by; Book Value Per Share = (Ordinary Shareholder Equity - Preferred Equity) / Total Outstanding shares.
 The numerator figure shows the original amount received by the company after issuing ordinary equity shares which can either increase when the company make profits or decrease when the company make losses or pay out dividends.
 When the company repurchase its stocks from the market, the total common share counts and the book value decreases.
 When repurchasing the stocks, the company uses the current market price which has considerable impacts on the book value per common share amount.
 In most cases, stock repurchase reduces the book value per common shares.
 On the other hand, the figures used in the denominator are the average number of diluted common shares in the previous year.
 This considers any additional shares above the basic the basic share count that arise from warrants, preferred shares, stock options, and other convertible instruments.